thesaurus-linguae-aegyptiae/tla-web/README.md

 export SAMPLE_URL=http://aaew64.bbaw.de/resources/tla-data/tla-sample-20210115-1000t.tar.gz
 ```

-Alternatively, you can create a file named `.env` right inside your local folder containing this
+Alternatively, you can create a file named `.env` within the same local folder that contains this
 `README.md`, and insert the following line:

 ```ini